Zoology BSc (Honours) 2025 entry

 • preparing coursework assignments and presentations

-During first, second and third year, all modules are assessed by an equal weighting of coursework and written examinations.
+During second and third year, most Biology modules are assessed by an equal weighting of coursework and written examinations.

-In fourth year, some modules are entirely assessed by coursework, while others include written examinations in addition to coursework.
+In fourth year, most Biology modules are entirely assessed by coursework, while some include written examinations in addition to coursework.

 Most examinations are held at the end of the semester during a dedicated exam diet, and revision time is provided beforehand.